William McCulloch (political officer): Administration of hill tribes

 McCulloch's own writing does not paint such an exaggerated picture.
 He writes that the Kukis "until lately occupied the hills to the south of the [Kabuis]" (i.e. in the present day Churachandpur and Pherzawl districts).
 They were being driven north by the war-like tribes from the south, and are "now scattered around the Valley of Munnipore, and thence through the hills to North and South Cachar".
 McCulloch also records the curious tradition that the Kukis believed that they had come to the south from the north, which was also corroborated by the Kabui tradition that they were then living in sites previously occupied by Kukis.
 Robert Brown, Political Agent during 1866–1875, stated that the present day Churachandpur and Pherzawl districts were virtually uninhabited due to pressure from the Lushais.

 In a memorandum of McCulloch from 1861, we notice him being exercised about the welfare of the Kabuis, (Note: Kabuis are a Naga tribe that inhabit the Tamanglong and Noney districts, to the northwest of Imphal Valley.) who lived along the Old Cachar Road and the area to the north of it.
 (Note: The Old Cachar Road, or simply "Cachar Road" or "Manipur Road", was a rugged mountain track between Silchar and Bishnupur.
 The British were unable to negotiate it during the Anglo-Burmese War and the Manipur Levy was utilised instead.
 After the war, the British set upon to improve it into a regular bridle path as it was a strategic border road.)
 McCulloch states that they were leaving their villages due to "oppression".
 Apparently, the British made a treaty with Manipur when they transferred Jiribam to the latter, placing the condition that the tribes along the road would not be oppressed or prevented from taking their products to Cachar.
 McCulloch was responsible for enforcing the treaty.
 McCulloch also states that he had the job of "superintendence" of the Kuki tribes, who were "all round the valley, and to the west", as they had been driven from their homes by their enemies.

-By combining these two responsibilities, he states that he had established a line of Kuki villages to the south of the Kabui territory as a buffer to the Kabuis.
+By combining these two responsibilities, McCulloch states that he had established a line of Kuki villages to the south of the Kabui territory as a buffer to the Kabuis.
 He had also established such villages to the south of the valley to guard the territory of Manipur.
-The Kukis of such "sepoy villages" were given unrestricted lands for cultivation and arms, and had the job of sending around scouts to the south to bring advance warning of war-like tribes that might conduct raids.
+The Kukis of such "sepoy villages" were given unrestricted lands for cultivation and arms, and had the job of sending around scouts to the south to bring advance warning of the southern war-like tribes that might conduct raids.